-You may be eligible for a terminal illness benefit if you have a condition that 2 doctors, who are approved by the insurer, including one who is a specialist practising in the relevant field, believe is likely to lead to your death within 24 months.
+You may be eligible for a terminal illness benefit if you have a condition that 2 doctors, who are approved by the insurer, including one who is a specialist practising in the relevant field, have certified that they believe your condition is likely to lead to your death within 24 months.
 The date of diagnosis of the terminal illness must have been while you had death cover.